TryKatChup/TryKatChup/README.md

 🏴‍☠️ Currently involved in CTF competitions and sysadmin tasks 🚩 Interested in network security and web security
 💖 In a complicated relationship with Suricata IDS
-🖌️ Love drawing portraits and cute stuff, cycling, going to concerts 🎵 Love metal, rock, jazz and blues
+🖌️ I love drawing portraits and cute stuff, cycling, going to concerts 🎵 I love metal, rock, jazz and blues
 ⚡ I love ketchup (but not on pasta or pizza) 🍅
 💻 Total commits: 500
 ⭐ Total start gained: 53